Financial-Times/origami-codedocs/README.md

 ## Deployment

-CircleCi will deploy the service on merge to the `master` branch.
+CI will deploy the service on merge to the `master` branch.
 It will first deploy to the development `dev` environment to run integration tests.
 If tests pass it then deploys to the production `prod` environment.

 If you would like to deploy to the development `dev` environment manually, run: